Crummjyz/nudge/README.md

 Without any options, `nudge` checks the current repository's working tree against the latest commit.
 Alternatively, specify a revision range like `--revisions=main..branch`.
 Ignore file header comments with `--ignore-headers`.
 To use Nudge in GitHub Actions, pass the `--format=github` option.
-This annotates found docs in the GitHub file viewer.
+This annotates suggested docs in the GitHub file viewer.

 Nudge can work with any language that has a [Tree Sitter](https://tree-sitter.github.io/tree-sitter/) grammar.
 Currently the following are